Why the Customer is King in Strategic Planning

 At the same time, being over-zealous in adopting a deliberate approach to strategy formulation can be risky too.
 This is because companies can easily immerse themselves in the detailed planning of revenue, operating expenses, and capital expenditure, and quickly delude themselves that they now know and can control the future.
 They clearly cannot.
 They might be able to control costs in the future, but only customers create revenue.
 That is why strategic planning should always focus on the changing needs of customers and how anticipated changes in market size and market share combine to generate future revenue streams.

 Ultimately, the customer plays the decisive role and every strategy for a business is a mix between responding to market demands and creating them.
-Businesses need agility and flexibility to walk the precarious line between each of these options – too far over to either side can have disastrous consequences, potentially leaving the organisation trailing key trends or else going off in the wrong direction altogether.
+Businesses need agility and flexibility to walk the precarious line between each of these options – too far over to either side can have disastrous consequences, potentially leaving the organization trailing key trends or else going off in the wrong direction altogether.

 Planning for Spontaneity